-Dear Class Of 2020: Graduation Messages From Frontline Workers
+Dear Class Of 2020: Graduation Messages From Front-Line Workers

 Again, graduates of 2020, congratulations.
 Excellent work.

-Carlos Rodriguez, Mail Carrier
+Carlos Rodriguez, mail carrier

 Dear Class of 2020,